emmanuelrosa/erosanix/pkgs/mkwindowsapp/README.md

 ### How can I package a Windows application with `mkWindowsApp`?

+NOTICE: `wineWowPackages` (in Nixpkgs) has been renamed to `wineWow64Packages`.
+I recommend making this change in your existing packages to avoid building Wine for no good reason.

 I recommend studying the example [sumatrapdf-nix](https://github.com/emmanuelrosa/sumatrapdf-nix).
 It's a Nix Flake which uses `mkWindowsApp` to package SumatraPDF.

 You can also initialize a Nix flake using the `mkWindowsApp` template.
 It's quite terse, though: